WillHCode/e-Stage/README.md

 # e-Stage
-Projet Web Avancé Bac3
+Bac3 Advanced Web Project

-# Présentation
+# Presentation
-## Description de l’application
+## Description of the application
-  L’application nommé « e-Stage » est une plateforme en ligne (au format web) à destination des étudiants et entreprise désireux de suivre ou proposer des stages.
-Sur cette plateforme il sera possible de créer un compte, voir/créer des offres de formations, communiquer par messages aux sujets des offres en ligne, réserver des entretiens, ….
-Cette plateforme permettra aux deux intervenant, de structuré et rassembler les interactions en lien avec les offres de stage, sur un seul site web.
+  The application called «e-Stage» is an online platform (in web format) for students and companies wishing to follow or offer internships. \
+  On this platform it will be possible to create an account, see/create training offers, communicate by messages to the subjects of online offers, book interviews….\
+  This platform will allow both stakeholders to structure and gather interactions related to internship offers, on a single website.
-#	Détails
+#  Details
-##	Contraintes techniques
+##  Technical Constraints
 ###  Front-End
-  L’interface utilisateur sera créer en utilisant le **Framework React** avec **Typescript** en respectant une *structure MVC*
-On distinguera 2 types de présentation de la page en fonction de si on est connecté en tant que client (chercheur de stage) ou d’une entreprise (proposeur de stage)
+  The user interface will be created using the **Framework React** with **Typescript** respecting a *MVC structure* We will distinguish 2 types of presentation of the page depending on whether we are connected as a client (internship researcher) or a company (internship advertiser)
 ###  Back-End
-  Le service web sera développer en Java utilisant le **Framework Spring Boot**.
-La structure devra strictement respecter **l’architecture hexagonale**.
+  The web service will be developed in Java using the **Framework Spring Boot**.
+The structure must strictly respect **the hexagonal architecture**.
-Pour la base de données principale, elle sera au format **MySQL**.
-La base de données en temps réel du service de messagerie sera faite en utilisant **Firebase**.
-Ces 2 base de données communiqueront avec le service en utilisant une API sécurisé.
+For the main database, it will be in **MySQL** format.
+The real-time database of the messaging service will be made using **Firebase**.
+These 2 databases will communicate with the service using a secure API.
-##	Fonctionnalités
+##  Features
-###	Fonctionnalités communes
+###  Common Features
--	Création d’un compte (via formulaire web)
--	Rechercher des offres de stage (+ filtrage avec système de tag)
+-  Creation of an account (via web form)
+-  Search internship offers (+ filtering with tag system)
--	Chat en direct via messagerie
+-  Live chat via messaging
--	Système de notification
--	Modifier données personnels du compte
--	Calendrier reprenant les entretiens enregistrés
--	Récupérer un historique
-2.2.2	Client
--	S’enregistrer sur une offre de stage
--	Uploader son CV (format PDF) sur son profil
-2.2.3	Entreprise
--	Créer une offre de stage
--	Sélectionner des postulant
+-  Notification system
+-  Change personal account details
+-  Calendar of recorded interviews
+-  Retrieve a history
+-  Register for an internship offer
+-  Upload your CV (PDF format) to your profile
+-  Create an internship offer
+-  Select applicants

 ##  SCRUMB
-  Il ne sera pas détaillé à quel moment la base de données doit-elle être implémenté, ni autre services ou détails trop précis, la liberté est laissée au bon sens des développeurs.
-L’ordre des priorités trivial est le suivant :
+  It will not be detailed when the database, should it be implemented, or other services or details too precise, the freedom is left to the good sense of the developers.
+The order of trivial priorities is as follows:
-1. Fonctionnalité Communes
+1. Common Functionality
-2. Client & Entreprise
+2. Client & Enterprise

-L’ordre détailler de développement suggérer de manière chronologique est le suivant :
+The suggested detailed chronological order of development is as follows:
-1. Création d’un compte & Login
+1. Account Creation and Login
-2. Modification de données personnels
+2. Modification of Personal Data
-3. Création d’un formulaire Web pour les inscription et login
-4. Création d’offre de stage
-5. Enregistrement pour un stage
-6. Rechercher un stage (système de filtre peut-être implémenter plus tard en fonction de l’avancement du projet)
+3. Create a web form for registration and login
+4. Creation of internship offer
+5. Registration for Internship
+6. Search for an internship (filter system may be implemented later depending on project progress)
-7. Upload du CV au format PDF
+7. Upload CV to PDF
-8. Création/Récupération d’un historique
-9. Sélectionner des postulant
+8. Create/Retrieve History
+9. Select Applicants
-10. Notification & mail
+10. Notification and Email
-11. Chat en direct
+11. Live Chat
-12. Calendrier
+12. Schedule

-**A NOTER :**
--	Les fonctionnalités 1 -> 5, sont **primordiales** afin d’avoir le minimum requis pour un semblant d’application fonctionnel.
--	Les ordres des autres fonctionnalités sont globalement Inversible, cette liste n’est qu’une suggestion.
-Il est également possible que certaines de ces fonctionnalités ne soient pas développées en fonction des délais à respecter.
+**NOTE:**
+-  Features 1 -> 5, are **essential** in order to have the minimum required for a semblance of functional application.
+-  The orders of the other features are globally Invertible, this list is only a suggestion.
+It is also possible that some of these features are not developed according to the deadlines to be respected.